-Treeswift is a company that empowers energy companies to modernize their field work through advanced technology.
-The Site Reliability and Infrastructure Engineer will be responsible for scaling and hardening the platform that schedules pipelines, runs machine learning training, and hosts the web application, ensuring reliability and observability as customer data volume grows.
+Treeswift is a company that empowers energy companies to modernize their field work by deploying sensors and processing data through AI models.
+The Site Reliability and Infrastructure Engineer will help scale and harden the platform that manages pipelines and machine learning training, ensuring operational reliability and observability as data volume grows.

 Responsibilities: